Brandon123b/CSC-372-Interpreter/README.md

 are case sensitive.
 The language is also (sometimes) whitespace sensitive.
 This means that you cannot have any whitespace in the middle of a command other than a single space.

+Presentation Video:
+	There is a presentation video called "Presentation.mp4".
+This is a video of me presenting the language.
+It is a good overview of the language and how it works.
+There is a clear tutorial of how to make your first program.

 # ---------------------------------------------------------------------------- #
 #                                   MakeFile                                   #
 # ---------------------------------------------------------------------------- #